Naishes Wood at Crookham Park

 What you’ll find there…

-In any weather, a walk here will be a pleasure, with lots of wildlife to enjoy, including treecreepers, buzzards, nuthatches, roe deer and woodpeckers.
-And don’t miss the bluebell display in the spring!
+A walk here is a pleasure, in any weather, in any season.
+With lots of wildlife to enjoy, including Treecreepers, Buzzards, Nuthatches, Roe Deer and woodpeckers.
+And don’t miss the English Bluebell display in spring (the best area is the woodland in the south west corner, named Ridding’s Copse on some maps).
 As you explore, you’ll come across open areas with fine views across the surrounding countryside.
 And more intriguingly, scattered about the site, are a large number of World War II pillboxes, once part of a significant line of defence that ran from Hook to Salisbury!

 This extensive public space was formerly Queen Elizabeth Barracks, home to the Gurkha Rifles, but has now been set aside for the residents of Crookham Park and the wider community.
-Also known as the t features around 160 hectares of woodland and meadows, with a network of unsurfaced and surfaced paths, boardwalks and bridleways.
-More information on the Naishes Wood website.
+Also known as the SANGS Project, Naishes Wood features around 160 hectares of woodland and meadows, with a network of unsurfaced and surfaced paths, boardwalks and bridleways.